 Two cross-functional teams at TCC work together to turn institutional insights into informed action and nudge Tacoma students toward success.
 The “Insights Team” uses Illume Students to explore factors influencing students’ likelihood to persist while the “Action Team” uses Inspire for Advisors to implement nudge campaigns.

-In June 2017, only a month after attending a Civitas Learning Partner Workshop in Washington, the Civitas Action Team (CAT) at TCC contacted faculty and advisors trained in Inspire for Advisors requesting their help in reaching out to their advisees.
+In June 2017, only a month after attending a Civitas Learning Partner Workshop in Washington, the Civitas Action Team (CAT) contacted faculty and advisors trained in Inspire for Advisors requesting their help in reaching out to their advisees.

 Identifying Students and Designing the Message

 Faculty advisors and advisors used Inspire filters to identify students who had not yet re-enrolled for the fall 2017 term.

 The goal was to nudge students to register for fall courses, and offer help.
 Faculty advisors and advisors that had plans to be off-campus at the end of the term were still encouraged to send the nudge and to set an “Out of Office” message along the lines of

 “If you need help registering for fall courses while I am unavailable, please contact General Advising by phone at XXX-XXX-XXXX or by email at firstname.lastname@example.org as they are happy to help”

 The content of the nudge message sent to eligible students is below.
 More best practices are available in a free ebook: Driving Student Success One Precise Nudge at a Time.